I didn’t vote for Donald Trump, but like it or not he will be my president on January 20th, 2017.

 To me, learning is one of the most important acts of self-care.

-This blog is not intended to be political (I’m not trying to change anyone’s mind about anything), but instead an example of how we can integrate learning into our self-care practice.
-We must learn in order to grow.
+This blog is not intended to be political (I’m not trying to change anyone’s mind about anything), but instead to be an example of how we can integrate learning into our self-care practice.
+We must learn if we want to grow.

-For me, it’s time to pop my own bubble and begin exploring my new reality.
-I don’t have to love it, but I can do it with an open mind and a forgiving heart.
-After all, show me one person who has lived and behaved to perfection.
+For me, it’s time to pop my own bubble and begin accepting this new reality.
+I don’t have to love it, but I have a responsibility to do my best to understand it — though I doubt that will ever be possible in this instance.